osg-htc/networking/docs/index.md

 Network Analytics
 -----------------
-University of Chicago has setup an **analytics platform** (<https://twiki.cern.ch/twiki/bin/view/AtlasComputing/ATLASAnalytics>) using `Elastic Search` and `Kibana4` as well as `Jupyter` that can be used to access and analyse all the existing network measurements.
+University of Chicago has setup an [**analytics platform**](<https://twiki.cern.ch/twiki/bin/view/AtlasComputing/ATLASAnalytics>) using `ElasticSearch` and `Kibana4` as well as `Jupyter` that can be used to access and analyse all the existing network measurements.

 Support and Feedback
 --------------------
-If you suspect a network problem and wish to follow up on it, please open a ticket with the appropriate support unit: For OSG sites please open a ticket with GOC; For WLCG sites please open a GGUS ticket to WLCG Network Throughput support.
-If you'd like to get help in setting up or debugging perfSONAR instance please open a ticket with GOC or via GGUS to WLCG perfSONAR support.
-For any other requests please contact GOC.
+If you suspect a network problem and wish to follow up on it, please open a ticket with the appropriate support unit: For `OSG` sites please open a ticket with [GOC](http://ticket.grid.iu.edu/submit); For `WLCG` sites please open a [GGUS](https://ggus.eu/) ticket to `WLCG Network Throughput` support unit.
+If you'd like to get help in setting up or debugging perfSONAR instance please open a ticket with [GOC](http://ticket.grid.iu.edu/submit) or via [GGUS](https://ggus.eu/) to WLCG perfSONAR support.
+For any other requests please contact [GOC](http://ticket.grid.iu.edu/submit).

 References